New York Meets Havana

 8 pm to 10 pm

 Renowned DJ Christian Martir of Sociedad Records and DJ Nego will spin salsa and Latin disco and legendary Santiago de Cuba instructor Danys 'La Mora' Perez will give an all-levels dance lesson.
-Ruedame will perform a traditional rueda casino and Havana native Carlos Mateu will share Cuban social dances.
+Ruedame and Fuákata - Cuban Salsa New York will both perform traditional rueda casinos and Havana native Carlos Mateu will share Cuban social dances.

 10 pm to 11 pm